apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     response my be obtainble with filtering off.
   2017-12-17:  Added a driver for the FT5x06 capacitive, multi-touch
     controller.
 Add support logic for the LPCXpresso-LPC54528 to initialize and the register the FT5x06 driver.
-Currently, the system asserts during boot up.
-This is because the FT5x06 interrupt is on pin P4.0 but pin interrupts are only supported on P0.m and P1.m, m=0..31.
-Does this mean that TSC interrupts are not supported?
+Unfortunately, the FT5x06 interrupt is on pin P4.0 but pin interrupts are only supported on P0.m and P1.m, m=0..31.
-    I think so!
   2017-12-18:  Added an option to the FT5x06 driver to support a timer-
     based poll instead of interrupts.
 This is very inefficient in that it will introduce delays in touchscreen response and will consume more CPU bandwidth.
 The driver appears to be functional.
-Added the nxwm configuration to do some integrated testing.
+Added the NxWM configuration to do some integrated testing.
 NxWM seems to be fully functional.
 However, the action of the touchscreen could use some human factors improvements.
 I imagine that this is a consequence of